You Ask, We Investigate: Northwest Arkansas’ only public shooting range to remain closed

 ROGERS, Ark.
-(KNWA) — In this week’s ‘You Ask, We Investigate’ report, KNWA’s Katelynn Zoellner found out when the only public shooting range in Northwest Arkansas will be back open.
+(Fox 24) — In this week’s ‘You Ask, We Investigate’ report, Fox 24’s Katelynn Zoellner found out when the only public shooting range in Northwest Arkansas will be back open.

 The shooting range at Hobbs State Park-Conservation Area in Rogers sees thousands of people every year.